- Latest Updates:

 The app works in background when smartphones are turned on and Bluetooth is active but does not require an Internet connection.
 However, to check whether one has been exposed to positive contacts, it is necessary to log on to internet at least once a day.
 Immuni is also accessible to people with disabilities.
 In particular, it supports VoiceOver (on iOS devices) and TalkBack (on Android devices) that read writing out loud however it does not currently support voice commands.

-First, a test phase was launched on June 8th in four regions, and from June 15th, the application was extended to the entire country.
+First, a test phase was launched on June 8th 2020 in four regions, and from June 15th, the application was extended to the entire country.
 By 23rd July, Immuni had been downloaded by 4.3 million Italians, which is equivalent to 12% of the country’s population aged between 14 and 75 with a smartphone.
-By August 25th, it had been downloaded by 5 million people (13% of the population) yet, in order for it to be effective in containing the spread of the virus, it has been estimated that at least 60% of the population must download it.
-More specifically, since 1st of June a total of 105 users who tested positive were able to alert contacts via Immuni notifications.
+By August 25th 2020, it had been downloaded by 5 million people (13% of the population).
+However, in order for it to be effective in containing the spread of the virus, it has been estimated that at least 60% of the population must download it.
+More specifically, since 1st of June 2020, a total of 105 users who tested positive were able to alert contacts via Immuni notifications.

-Furthermore, in a partnership with Here Technologies, Enel X has made available for free, until September 30th, City Analytics - Mobility Map, a mobility analysis service that functions at national level to help citizens and public administrations find the best measures to contrast to the spread of Covid-19.
+In a partnership with Here Technologies, Enel X had made available for free, until September 30th 2020, City Analytics - Mobility Map, a mobility analysis service that functions at national level to help citizens and public administrations find the best measures to combat the spread of Covid-19.
 The interactive web map shows time trends of 6 key indicators:

 Movements, inflows and outflows are calculated for selected geographical areas such as regions, provinces or municipalities.
 Information, updated daily by 12.00 pm, is processed on the basis of location data obtained from mobile apps and Public Administration open data, gathered in aggregate and anonymous form and useable for informative purposes only.
 No personal data used in such reports (e.g. location, contacts or movements) are made available or can be associated with identifiable individuals and tracing is not possible.